Carticel Care® FAQs

-Carticel Care is a resource designed with one purpose: to help you get going.
-From your cartilage biopsy to your knee rehabilitation, your Carticel Care Coordinator will explain procedures, provide insurance and scheduling support and answer any questions you may have.
-Speak with a Carticel Care Coordinator today at (800) 453-6948, Option #2.
+Carticel Care is a resource designed with one purpose: to help you get going and ACT with Carticel.
+From your initial diagnosis all the way through your rehabilitation, your Carticel Care Coordinator will explain procedures, provide insurance and scheduling support, and answer any questions you may have.
+Speak with a Carticel Care Coordinator today at 800-453-6948, Option #2.

-- The Carticel Care® team will assist you with all your insurance questions.
+- The Carticel Care® team will assist you with all of your insurance questions

-Questions or concerns about benefits and coverage of your CARTICEL procedure can be directed to our insurance specialists at (800) 453-6948, Option #2.
+Questions or concerns about benefits and coverage of your Carticel procedure can be directed to our insurance experts at 800-453-6948, Option #2.